 Now you know why you should turn guest posting into a game.
 Let’s talk about how.

-How to turn guest post pitching into a game
+How to play the guest post pitching game

 The object of the game is more guest post acceptances faster.